 Go where the people are

-To succeed at a pintxos bar, you may need to be assertive.
+You may need to be assertive to succeed.
 These are busy places with lots of hungry people vying for service.
 Angle up to the bar, stake out your space, and do whatever you can to catch the bartender’s eye.

 Order from the blackboard